LearnersGuild/curriculum-app/modules/Unit-Testing-With-Mocha-And-Chai/README.md

 ## Skills

-- Can describe what a unit test is
+- Can describe what unit tests are
-- Can describe what a test assertion is
+- Can describe what an assertion is, within tests
 - Can install and configure Mocha And Chai in Node
 - Can configure `npm test` to run Mocha, in Node
 - Can use Chai's `expect` syntax in Node